luxeengine/luxe-docs/docs/tutorial/camera-follow.md

 ## that floating player...

-Previously when we made out player we set it to center screen.
+Previously when we made our player we set it to center screen.
 This made sense when it was on a black background suspended in the void, but now that we have a background it would make sense to put them on the ground where they're expected to be.